State Theatre

 During the 1940’s and 1950’s the State Theatre alternated Fox, Warner Bros., Paramount, and Columbia releases.
 A relative also recalls big bands and stage shows at the State Theatre in the 1940’s.
 In the 1960’s films such as "The Wild Bunch, " “Barbarella," "Such Good Friends”, and "2001, A Space Odyssey" were screened.

-Alas, "2001" did not prove prophetic for the State Theatre which was razed in the early-1970’s to make way for an office building.
+Alas, "2001" did not prove prophetic for the State Theatre which closed on November 25, 1973 and was demolished in summer of 1974 to make way for an office building.
 Poor choice for Harrisburg.
 It would have made a wonderful downtown performing arts center.

 Contributed by Ross Care